berfek/imbalanced-data-classification/README.md

-# Binary Classification for Imbalanced Data
+# Random Oversampling - Binary Classification for Imbalanced Data
 ## Overview
 This project aims to develop a binary classification model for predicting train delays using historical train data.
 The dataset contains 31K historical records spanning over three days, with the "Delayed" feature as the binary target column.
 A "0" indicates no delay, while "1" represents a delay.